EaW-Team/equestria_dev/common/raids/_documentation.md

 ### List of modifiers:
 - *prep_time*: The preparation progress.
 Reference values from 0.0 (no preparation) to 1.0 (full preparation).
 - *experience*: The experience of the unit assigned to the raid.
-Reference values from 0.0-1.0 if land unit, or 0-1000 if air wing.
+Reference values from 0.0-1.0
 - *anti_air*: The anti-air defense value of the target state.
 Reference values e.g. from 0 to 5 (meaning 5 basic AA buildings)
 - *resistance*: The amount of resistance in the target state.
 Reference values from 0 to 100
 - *enemy_units*: The number of enemy divisions in the target province.
 For province-target missions ONLY.